Posts

 Image

 In July I started a five week course on the genealogy platform, WeAre.xyz.
 It is a website that you can create your own family site on or do a One-Place Study.
-(OPS) I played with the family tree side of it but decided to move my Mummell Cemetery One-Place Study to the site. (more in another post) We also did a six night Outback Safari, going as for as Cameron Corner, where Sought Australia, Queensland and New South Wales meet.
+(OPS) I played with the family tree side of it but decided to move my Mummell Cemetery One-Place Study to the site. (more in another post) We also did a six night Outback Safari, going as for as Cameron Corner, where South Australia, Queensland and New South Wales meet.
 It was by 4WD Landcruiser and was wonderful.
 We went to places that I wouldn't drive to, because of the roads or the distance.
 Had a wonderful time, exploring our state.
 Macquarie Marshes Cameron Corner Mungo National Park Back home and we had to get the red dust out of everything!
 I have been doing heaps of research into the people on my OPS, did a class on Excel and one on Artificial Intelligence, interesting.
 August has been, wet, wet, wet, and now it's windy!
-I did a talk for the Hawkesbury Family History Group on 13 August on the City of Sydney A...
+I did a talk for the Hawkesbury Family History Group on 13 August on the City of Sydney Ar...

 What I've been doing Part 1